circlefin/malachite/specs/english/README.md

 the need of storing message referring to previous or future heights introduces new attack vectors.

-If messages from [previous heights](#previous-heights) from a peer trigger in a node procedures for trying to catch up that peer, a Byzantine peer may indefinitely claim to be stuck in a previous height, or that it is behind by several heights.
+If messages from [previous heights](#previous-heights) from a peer trigger a different node to execute procedures for trying to catch up that peer, a Byzantine peer may indefinitely claim to be stuck in a previous height, or that it is behind by several heights.
 In both cases the node will consume resources to catchup a peer that possibly